BlockAce01/BlockAce01/README.md

 ###

-<h4 align="left">I'm a passionate tech enthusiast and aspiring software engineer with a strong interest in AI/ML, DevOps, and QA automation.
+<h3 align="center">I'm a passionate tech enthusiast and aspiring software engineer with a strong interest in AI/ML, DevOps, and QA automation.
 Currently pursuing BSc.
 Hons.
-Computing and Information Systems at Sabaragamuwa University.</h4>
+Computing and Information Systems at Sabaragamuwa University.</h3>

 ###